iminonit/TeeToken-An-Ethereum-Experience/README.md

  Our Smart Contract was developed by LetzGro Solutions.
 Ihor Pidruchny and Andrew Zubko were brilliant partners to work with.

 We were excited to work with a smart contract auditor to ensure all code was at the very least ...secure.
-Contract code security is highly specialized work, we expected it to be expensive and are happy to say...the quote exceeded all expectations, all the way to the far side of the moon.
+Contract code security is highly specialized work, we expected it to be expensive and are happy to say...all quotes exceeded expectations.

 So, we are not going through a contract audit that puts a medium size business like ourselves in financial strain.